-- Polygamy is a normal and wholesome way of life for men and women, given all parties involved have the same rights.
+- Polygamy is a normal and beneficial way of life for men and women, given all parties involved have the same rights.
 More.

-- Polygamy requires a high degree of ability to love, as it requires trust in the love of others and in yourself – that you are loveworhty and are really being loved by your partner(s).
+- Polygamy and polyamory require a high degree of ability to love, as they require trust in the love of others and in yourself – that you are worthy to be loved and are really being loved by your partner(s).
 More.

 - Polygamy requires a high degree of human maturity, as it requires to trust a spouse or a partner, to give freedom, to exercise less control and overcome the fear of loss in case your partner does feel love and sexual desire for other people.
 This is particularly true in societies where this form of life is new as a recognized form of life, as the entire cultural background (social relations, morals, literature, visual arts, music, etc.) and the whole mentality has for centuries been shaped by the rule of monogamy and is now focused entirely on monogamous relationships and sees love or sexual desire for more than one person as something forbidden, dangerous and shameful.
 More.